From coffee in Italy to a hair cut back home, here's how much you should tip no matter where you.

 Taxi driver: 15-20 percent of the total fare.

 Uber & Lyft drivers: While tipping Uber drivers was originally discouraged, both services now allow riders to tip in cash or via their apps for a limited time post-trip (saving folks like my dad from that “what to do” agony).
 The amount remains up to you, but consider tipping the same as taxis: 15-20 percent.
 For short trips, this equates to a dollar or two at most.
 The same goes for Uber Eats, where tipping is not required, but appreciated.

 Pizza and other restaurant deliveries: 15 percent for standard service.

 Take out: Tipping is not expected, but some customers like to leave a dollar or two.

-Movers: $10-20 per mover for lighter, half-day moves; $40 per mover for a full-day.
+Movers: 10-15 percent, depending on how they did.
 With multi-day, long-distance moves the tip is often incorporated into the overall fee, so check beforehand.

 Hotel porters: $1-2 per bag.